zjiayao/iclr_database/README.md

   <img src="figs/hist_rev_acc_NA.png" width="30%" />
 </p>
-Although at some average rating the discrepancies between two groups seem significant (say at level 0.05), it is possilbe that it is due to selection biase, or other confounding factors.
+Although at some average rating the discrepancies between two groups seem significant (say at level 0.05), it is possilbe that it is due to selection bias, or other confounding factors.
-Towards robust studies of the potential biase, it is beneficial to obtain more covariates, especially those from the textual data themselves such as the submissions and the review texts.
+Towards robust studies of the potential bias, it is beneficial to obtain more covariates, especially those from the textual data themselves such as the submissions and the review texts.